-There are many amazing creatures in the world and each with their own incredible attributes that help them to survive.
-We give you our top ten animals that are capable of feats we can only dream of and where to find them below.
+There are many amazing creatures in Africa and each has its own incredible attributes and adaptations that help them to survive.
+We have listed our top ten animals with cool abilities that are capable of feats we can only dream of and where to find them below.

-This amazing creature has already made itself known to the world by rolling around perfectly formed balls of dung, but it would appear the dung beetle is not finished yet and still has a few more tricks up its sleeve in this battle over poop.
-It is believed the African Scarabaeus zambesianus, a specific species of dung beetle, uses the patterns moonlight creates when it interacts with particles in our atmosphere in order to steer its dung pile in a straight line.
-Interestingly if there has been no moonlight these talented creepy crawlies are suddenly stripped of their navigational prowess and start meandering their pooh balls in anything BUT a straight line.
+This amazing creature has already made itself known to the world by rolling around perfectly formed balls of dung, but it would appear the dung beetle has a few more tricks up its sleeve in this battle over poop.
+It is believed that the African Scarabaeus zambesianus is the only animal that uses the polarised light pattern cast by the moon in order to navigate and steer its dung pile in a straight line.
+Interestingly, if there has been no moonlight, these talented creepy crawlies are suddenly stripped of their navigational prowess and start meandering their balls in anything but a straight line.

 Among the many powers and perks of being a bat is their ability to fly.
 Thanks to their special forelimbs which have been adapted as wings, they are the only mammals that can take flight!
-Another incredible ability of bats is their in-built sonar is not something to be sniffed at.
-Their echolocation enables them to hunt with excellent precision, shooting out high pitch sound-waves into the night and then using the echoes to pin point the location of prey.
+Another incredible ability of bats is their in-built sonar, also known as echolocation, which enables them to hunt with excellent precision by shooting out high pitch sound-waves into the night and then using the echoes to pinpoint the location of prey.
 As a result calling a bat an effective hunter is an understatement.

-It’s common knowledge that birds of prey have eyesight far superior to our own but eagles soar far above the rest.
-Nature lends these majestic birds a big helping hand providing them with eyes that have a high concentration of cone cells.
-These cells are used by the eagle in perceiving colour, pin pointing rapid movement, and providing exquisitely fine detail.
+It's common knowledge that birds of prey have eyesight far superior to our own - but eagles soar far above the rest.
+Nature lends these majestic birds a big helping hand by providing them with eyes that have a high concentration of cone cells.
+These cells are used by the eagle in perceiving colour, pinpointing rapid movement, and providing exquisitely fine detail.
 A ridge over each eye to keep the sun out and larger pupils to reduce diffraction also come in handy.
-Their eyesight is estimated to be 4 times as good as our own that is 4 times the amount of detail you would be able to see.
+Their eyesight is estimated to be 4 times as good as our own which is 4 times the amount of detail we would be able to see.

-This group of underwater creatures, that includes octopuses and squids, possess the power of jet propulsion.
-Water finds its way into the creature’s mantle cavity where it is pressurised, the only water that escapes does so through something called a funnel.
-When the muscles in the mantle contract, water is pushed with great force back through the funnel and Speedy the Squid flies through the ocean at great speeds.
-It is impressive that they are able to control both direction and speed at will.
-It can come in handy for quickly jetting towards prey or away from becoming it.
+This group of underwater creatures, which includes octopuses and squids, possess the power of jet propulsion.
+Water finds its way into the creature's mantle cavity where it is pressurised and the only water that escapes does so through something called a funnel.
+When the muscles in the mantle contract, water is pushed with great force back through the funnel resulting in Cephalopods flying through the ocean at great speeds.
+It is impressive that they are able to control both their direction and speed - which can come in handy for quickly jetting towards prey or away from becoming it.

-With some species of humming bird capable of beating their wings up to 80 times a second it’s no wonder this bird is able to surpass all others in the aerial tricks department.
-With wing joints designed to aid suppleness in the air and amazing maneuverability, these aerial aces can fly upside down and are the only birds that can fly backward.
+With some species of hummingbirds capable of beating their wings up to 80 times a second, it's no wonder that they are able to surpass all others in the aerial tricks department.
+With wing joints designed to aid suppleness in the air and amazing maneuverability, these aerial aces can hover, fly upside down and are the only birds that can fly backward.
 Their name is derived from the humming noise their wings make while flying.

 If you are the prey of a shark you have little hope of escape due to their electroreception ability.
-A shark has specially designed pores on the top of its head that can pick up the electrical impulses of a fish’s movement.
-These pores link up to a shark’s lateral line system that is part of its sensory system.
-As a result a shark can snatch prey with terrifying accuracy even in the darkest of waters.
+A shark has specially designed pores on the top of its head that can pick up the electrical impulses of a prey's movement.
+These pores link up to a shark's lateral line system which is part of its sensory system.
+As a result, a shark can snatch prey such as fish with terrifying accuracy even in the darkest of waters.

-Capable of speeds up to almost 70mph zooming in to take our number one spot is the cheetah, the fastest creature on earth.
-The only downside to the cheetah’s speed is the fact it can only keep it up for a very limited amount of time and for short distances.
-10 to 20 seconds is the average time it can maintain its pace before the African sun takes its toll and the cheetah has to take a break.
-Still, it comes in very handy for catching prey and leaves the best we have to offer lost in the cheetah’s dust.
+Capable of speeds up to almost 70mph, the cheetah has zoomed into the number one spot on our list.
+Cheetahs are the fastest land animals on earth.
+The only downside to their impressive speed is the fact that they can only maintain it for a very limited amount of time and for short distances.
+10 to 20 seconds is the average time that cheetahs can maintain their pace before the African sun takes its toll and they have to take a break.
+Nevertheless, their speed is a massive advantage when catching prey.